osmandapp/web/main/docs/user/map/raster-maps.md

 ## How to use Raster maps
 ### Enable plugin
-In order to use raster maps  in Android OsmAnd you need to enable [Online maps plugin](../plugins/index.md):
+In order to use raster maps in OsmAnd you need to enable [Online maps plugin](../plugins/index.md):

 <Tabs groupId="operating-systems">